srpg/Zombie/README.md

 Currently Available Features:
  - Hegrenade damage ignites zombie(Config able)
- - Full health after kill zombie(Config able)
+ - Gives 100 health back when kill zombie for non clan tag members(Via config can disable/enable the feature)
  - After death zombie respawn back as human
  - When first zombie is infected, you will get primary and secondary(Config able for is feature on and which weapons)
  - When first zombie is infected, you will get Armor + Helmet
  - When no ammo/bullets left weapon automatically get removed(Config able)
  - Automatically all floor weapons get removed
  - Infect sounds, when infect to zombie
- - Translate able
+ - Translateable
- - 15 seconds timer for first infect
+ - 15 seconds timer for first infect(Via config can change how long it taker to infect)
  - Zprop(messages and price for using them)

 Currently Avaible Features Clan Tag:
- - Increases player max health when kill zombie
+ - When you kill zombie increases your health till reaches max limit that have been set for it(by default 150)
  - Gives back removed weapons(Config able)
- - Once speed boost when kill
+ - When kill zombie it gives extra speed, till it reaches max limit that have been set for it(by default 150%)
  - Infinite Bullets(Config able)

 Load command: sp plugin load zombie